BlueModsYT/BlueMods-AntiCheat/README.md

 - Enable/Disable Chat Display
 - Chat Configuration

-- Why are these patched preventions still here?
-[Answer is in the Link / Secure.md](./docs/secure.md)
+Why are these patched preventions still here?
+[Answer is in the Link](./docs/patches.md)

 ---